Skip to content

 Creating Custom Segmentation Plugins

-You can create your own segmentation plugins by inheriting from SegmentationPlugin:
+You can create your own segmentation plugins by inheriting from SegmentationPlugin and implementing the required hook methods with the @hookimpl decorator:

 import numpy as np